Dhanuir/myportfolio/README.md

 ## Maya Toolkit
 A wide variety of tools to make the job easier for artists and technical workers. <br />

+Here's an example of one of the tools which imports a face mocap take and applies the data to the controllers which the animators can later fine-tune.<br />

 https://github.com/Dhanuir/myportfolio/assets/149911939/2ddddefe-342b-428f-bd85-b3cbf15297a6